railwayapp/docs/src/pages/reference/accounts.md

 ### Priority Boarding Enrollment

-For the most adventurous, we offer a pre-release feature program- Priority Boarding.
+For the most adventurous, we offer a beta program called Priority Boarding.
+Integration with Discord is required.
+To learn more, visit [Priority Boarding](priority-boarding).

-Railway users in the Discord can assign themselves a Priority Boarding role by typing `/beta` in the Railway Discord server.
-Those who have their Discord account integrated will then be able to access and share feedback on pre-release features.